 Step 2: Remove Payment Information

-Now that my hubby and I have to enter our payment information each time we want to buy something, it gives us more time to think through those impulse purchases.
-Not to mention, this offers an additional layer of security from potential hackers who could steal sensitive personal information by breaking into our Amazon account.
+As convenient as one-click ordering is, it also makes purchases far too easy.
+That’s why my hubby and I deleted our payment information completely.
+Now that we have to enter our payment information each time we want to buy something, it gives us more time to think through those impulse purchases.
+Not to mention, this offers an additional layer of security from potential hackers who could steal sensitive personal information by breaking into our Amazon Prime account.

 Step 3: Track All Purchases

-Although setting a budget is a crucial step toward managing spending, the only real way to stay in control of your finances is to watch each and every dollar you spend.
-This is why we linked all of our debit and credit cards through Mint, a financial tracking app.
-We are better able to monitor where our money goes now, and the app provides real-time notifications every time a purchase posts to one of our accounts, keeping us accountable and much more careful about what we buy.
-Plus, knowing that my husband can see how much I spend almost instantly makes me much more careful to only buy the things we really need.
+Although setting a budget is an important step to managing your spending, the only real way to stay in control of your finances is to watch each and every dollar you spend.
+That’s why we linked all of our debit and credit cards to Mint, a financial tracking app.
+We can better monitor where our money is going, and the app provides real-time notifications every time a purchase posts to one of our accounts, keeping us accountable.
+Plus, knowing that my husband can see how much I spend makes me much more careful about only buying the things we really need.